rafzaj2/Symulator/README.md

 # Symulator
 Symulator of mathematical operations on binary numbers.

-- "Int" class is responsible for create object similar to fundamental data type "int"
+- "Int" class is responsible for representing class similar to fundamental data type "int"

+- "Double" class is responsible for representing class similar to fundamental data type "Double"